 • See Module Four, Suicide Risk Assessment, for information on individual, social/environmental, and societal risk factors.

 Gender

-Males, both nationally and in Colorado, are about three times more likely to die by suicide than females.^{1,2} However, the U.S. and Colorado rates for females have increased by approximately 50% since 1999.^{13,2} Therefore, both should be supported with suicide preventative care.
+Males are about three times more likely to die by suicide than females.
+However, the U.S. rates for females have increased by approximately 50% since 1999.
+Therefore, both should be supported with suicide preventative care.

 Age